Power Variability: Variable

 - Covered by the Burris Forever Warranty

-According to the bull’s-eye, the Burris Scout 2-7×32 scope will give you tighter groupings than ever before with your scout rifle.
-It’s the perfect scope for the scout rifle with its extremely durable construction, bright and clear optics, and steel-on-steel adjustment system for dependable repeatability.
-There’s no questioning if there’s a better scout scope in the market – there isn’t!
+According to the bull's-eye, the Burris Scout 2-7x32 scope will give you tighter groupings than ever before with your scout rifle.
+It's the perfect scope for the scout rifle with its extremely durable construction, bright and clear optics, and steel-on-steel adjustment system for dependable repeatability.
+There's no questioning if there's a better scout scope in the market - there isn't!
+We have even named it our top pick of the best long eye relief scopes.

-This scout scope is one of the best that’s available for your scout setup.
-There’s no doing better than this if you want the best bang for your buck.
+This scout scope is one of the best that's available for your scout setup, another great option is the popular Burris Scout 2.75x20.
+There's no doing better than this if you want the best bang for your buck.
 It has the right specs and the right warranty to cover your keister for any action that may happen in the field!